exadel-inc/esl/README.md

 ---
 <a name="contributing"></a>

-## Development Information for contributors
+## Development Information for Contributors

 If you are a part of ESL team or want to contribute to the project you can find useful information about the project processes and agreements here: